 It is important that the participants learn how to take responsibility for what they have done, and if necessary, to fix their relations with government authorities.

 We are unable to change the past, but we can facilitate the participants healing, and this way also their return to future healthy life in society.
 The members of the program learn how to support and help each other, and this gives them hope for future and the understanding that life has a meaning and a point.
 Read more about the program.

 Out of the graduates of the program 69% have remained sober.
 Read more about statistics. .

 Our experience has led us to the conclusion that it is possible for everyone to become free from addiction only when he has a firm personal wish and he creates a personal relationship with God.

 Our Aim Is to:

-TRAIN NEW LEADERS with the Servant Leadership Training Program, and mission them to those in need.
+- TRAIN NEW LEADERS with the Servant Leadership Training Program, and send them to those in need.